-The statuses used to calculate cycle time depend on the workflow you're using for your project.
+The statuses for calculating cycle time depend on the workflow you're using for your project.
 You should configure the Control Chart to include the statuses that represent the time spent working on an issue.
-Note, the Control Chart will attempt to select these statuses automatically.
+Note that the Control Chart will select these statuses automatically.